ADOPT FROM US!

 If you work during the day, are you willing to arrange and pay for a dog walker?
 Dogs left alone and/or crated for too long are often hyper when you finally arrive home.
 They jump, bark and chew on things.
 After a long day at work, it is usually not what most people enjoy.
 Make sure your companion animal will get adequate exercise and attention.

 If you’ve recently lost a pet and are considering getting another, have you had enough time to grieve for your lost pet?
-Do you understand that the next animal you adopt will have different habits and quirks?
+The next animal you adopt will likely have different habits and quirks than the one you just lost.
 Many people move too quickly to fill the void left by a deceased pet.
 Sadly, these animals are adopted and returned once the owner realizes he/she needs more time.
 Take the time to grieve and get ready for another pet.
 It’s only fair to you and the next animal you take in.